julihocc/itesm-ma2008b-notes/module-01/complementary/module-01.md

 5. **Antithetic Variables**
    - Implement a Monte Carlo estimator for a *normal* random variable (e.g., \(\mathbb{E}[X]\) for \(X \sim \mathcal{N}(0,1)\)) using antithetic variables.
    - Compare variance to a straightforward (independent) Monte Carlo approach.
+   - Modify the \(\pi\)-estimation code to see how quickly it converges with and without antithetic variables.

 6. **Advanced Applications**
    - Apply **moment control** techniques (e.g., controlling first and second moments) to estimate European call option prices.
 Compare to a plain Monte Carlo approach.